Awesome mindfulness apps for kids that help them to calm down, relax or focus.

-My Miss 8 has always been a good sleeper, ever since she was around 7 weeks old when she started sleeping through the night – while we were travelling on an interstate trip, no less!
+Our ten year old has always been a good sleeper, ever since she was around 7 weeks old when she started sleeping through the night – while we were travelling on an interstate trip, no less!
 However every now and then, when she has something on her mind, she will come to us for help as she is having difficulty falling asleep.
 With a recent study of 20,000 Australian children finding that 41% of children worry sometimes (as opposed to almost never or never) and 1 in 5 children reporting that they felt worried most or all of the time, it’s unlikely that are children will navigate childhood without feeling worried or stressed at some stage.

-But first – what is mindfulness?
-And why use it with children at all?
+But first – What is mindfulness?

 For children, mindfulness exercises can help them to develop self awareness, to pay better attention and to concentrate.
 They can help children decrease anxiety, to calm down when upset or feeling out of control of a situation, and it can help them learn to handle overwhelming emotions more calmly.

 These apps include short, developmentally appropriate mindfulness exercises that have been developed for use with children.
 They are a great tool for teachers and parents (at least those of us who are not meditation experts) to use to guide children through a short meditation or mindfulness/breathing exercise.
 We are fast becoming big fans.

 9 Mindfulness Apps for Kids

 Smiling Mind: Smiling Mind “aims to build happier, healthier and more compassionate people.
 Our mindfulness meditation programs are designed to assist people in dealing with the pressure, stress and challenges of daily life.”
 The app includes the most extensive library of meditations to use with children aged 7-12 years, teens and adults.
 There are also meditations developed for the classroom, workplace and for sporting teams/individuals.
 While Immy chooses from the 7-9 year old exercise library, I have also used the shorter, bite sized meditations with AJ (who is 4 1/2) – it’s a different, less relaxed exercise with a little one but she will lay and listen with me.
 This is currently our favourite mindfulness app.
 Free.